Welcome to the official site of the 2016 LAGI international design competition.

 - Adherence to the Design Brief and Submission Requirements

-- The integration of the work into the surrounding environment, landscape, and the approved Draft Master Plan for Freshkills Park
+- The integration of the work into the surrounding environment and landscape

-- The sensitivity of the work to the environment, to local and regional ecosystems, and to the integrity of the landfill cap and underground infrastructure
+- The sensitivity of the work to the environment, and to local, and regional ecosystems

-- The estimated amount of clean energy that can be produced by the work
+- The estimated amount of clean energy and/or drinking water that can be produced by the work

-- The way in which the work engages the public
+- The way in which the work addresses the public

 - The originality and social relevance of the concept